DeviceConnect: Android SDK setup

 IMPORTANT

-The response to this method (success or failure) can be captured using the callback FinBoxAuthCallback.
+The response (success or failure) is handled using the FinBoxAuthCallback

 FinBox.createUser("CLIENT_API_KEY", "CUSTOMER_ID",